Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Evaluation

 While RQ1 demonstrates that our repairing method can effectively fix failures identified during the initial fuzzing process, it remains unclear whether our repairing method can prevent or reduce new failures when subjected to continued fuzzing.
 Therefore, in this RQ, we apply our repairing method to all MASs and re-execute the fuzzing process proposed in Sec.~\ref{sec:fuzzing}. \F~\ref{fig:RQ3} shows the number of failures discovered from the original MASs and the repaired ones through fuzzing.

-From \F~\ref{fig:RQ3}, we observe that on all three MASs, the speed of discovering failures (i.e., the slope of the blue line and the red line) slows down, and failure numbers decrease after applying our repairing method, showing that the repaired MASs exhibit superior robustness compared to their original counterparts.
-Notably, PairCoder (GPT-4o) exhibits the most remarkable robustness improvement against fuzzing, with 85.7\% of failures in HumanEval ET eliminated.
+From \F~\ref{fig:RQ3}, we observe that on all three MASs, the speed of discovering failures (i.e., the slope of the blue line and the red line) slows down, and identified failures decrease after applying our repairing method, showing that the repaired MASs exhibit superior robustness compared to their original counterparts.
+Notably, PairCoder (GPT-4o) exhibits the most remarkable robustness improvement against fuzzing, with 85.7\% of failures in HumanEval eliminated.
 SCCG shows stable results across different backend LLMs and datasets, with 28.6\%--53.8\% decrease in failure numbers.
 These results indicate that our repairing method can effectively enhance the robustness of MASs against semantic-preserving mutations, resulting in fewer failures discovered during fuzzing.

-Across different datasets, MASs exhibit the best robustness improvement on HumanEval ET, with failure numbers decreasing by 31.2\%--85.7\%, outperforming other datasets.
-Questions in HumanEval ET are well-defined and rarely contain complex logic, so our repairing method can effectively enhance the coder's understanding of the plan by clearly identifying the question's meaning, thereby improving MAS robustness.
+Across different datasets, MASs demonstrate the most significant robustness improvement on HumanEval, with failures decreasing by 31.2\%--85.7\%, surpassing other datasets.
+This superior performance can be attributed to HumanEval's well-defined questions with clear logic structures.
+Therefore, our repairing method effectively enhances the coder's comprehension of the tasks by accurately capturing the question's intent, thereby substantially improving MAS robustness.